 Claudia has been named a Top Wedding Planner by Martha Stewart Weddings, Brides, Vogue, The Knot and Modern Bride.
 She has been awarded numerous honors, including the prestigious Modern Bride Innovator’s Award, five International Special Events Society Big Apple Awards for Design, and the Knot’s Best of New York Wedding Planner.
 She is a frequent industry spokesperson and speaker and is an advisor to international tourist boards and properties.
 Claudia expertise has been featured on network television, radio and in all leading bridal blogs and new publications.

-Darroch and Michael Putnam founded their floristry studio, Putnam & Putnam, in New York in 2014 and soon became the go-to florists for fashion shows, editorial shoots, installations, parties and weddings.
-They have collaborated on projects ranging from events with Dior and Cartier to installations for Beyoncé and Grace Coddington and memorable wedding celebrations including the rehearsal dinner Jerry Seinfeld hosted for Gwyneth Paltrow and Brad Falchuk in 2018.
-Their work has been featured in Vogue, Harper’s Bazaar, Martha Stewart Living, Town & Country, W Magazine, and Elle Décor, including many international publications.
-Their first book, Flower Color Guide, published in 2018, has been translated into several languages, including French, German, Italian, Korean and Spanish.
-In 2019, they opened a fulltime design studio in Los Angeles and now split their time between the west coast and New York City.
+Michael Putnam founded his floristry studio, Putnam Designs, in New York in 2014 and soon became the go-to florist for fashion shows, editorial shoots, installations, parties and weddings.
+Putnam has collaborated on projects ranging from events with Dior and Cartier to installations for Beyoncé and Grace Coddington and memorable wedding celebrations including the rehearsal dinner Jerry Seinfeld hosted for Gwyneth Paltrow and Brad Falchuk in 2018.
+His work has been featured in Vogue, Harper’s Bazaar, Martha Stewart Living, Town & Country, W Magazine, and Elle Décor, including many international publications.
+Putnam’s first book, Flower Color Guide, published in 2018, has been translated into several languages, including French, German, Italian, Korean and Spanish.
+In 2019, Putnam opened a full-time design studio in Los Angeles.

 Lewis Miller of LMD